kmwoley/restic-windows-backup/README.md

       1. `& $ResticExe find -i "*filename*"`
       1. `& $ResticExe restore ...`

+# Backup over SFTP

+You can use any restic repository type you like, but since a lot of issues are about failures to backup to SFTP here are the steps to get it working:

+1. Install as above.
+Your repository should be created properly.
+Tasked backups will fail for now though.
+This is because the install.ps1 file is executed with your user, whereas the tasked backup will run as SYSTEM, which does not have any ssh config yet
+1. Open Task Scheduler and make sure the restic task is not running anymore by checking the active tasks
+1. Edit config.ps1 and turn off the internet connection test: `$InternetTestAttempts = 0` as the test does not recognize sftp addresses correctly
+1. Copy the .ssh directory content from %USERPROFILE%\.ssh to %WINDIR%\System32\config\systemprofile\.ssh (This is the ssh config the SYSTEM account uses)
+1. If you use a private key to access the sftp services it also needs to be in this directory. ssh checks the permissions though, so they need to be changed as well:
+	1. *Right click your key > Properties > Security > Advanced*
+		1. Change the owner to SYSTEM
+		1. *Disable inheritance* and keep the permissions
+		1. Remove all principals except SYSTEM and the Administrators group

+This should get you up and running.
+If not, download [PsExec](https://docs.microsoft.com/en-us/sysinternals/downloads/psexec), start a powershell as admin user and run `.\PsExec.exe -s -i powershell.exe`.
+In this shell you will be the system user and you can try things out.
+See what `ssh user@server` says or try `cd C:\restic\; . .\config.ps1; . .\secrets.ps1; & $ResticExe check` (If you get lock errors, remember to check the Task Scheduler for any running restic instances in the background)

 # Feedback?
 Feel free to open issues or create PRs!